dang-nguyendd/caps-client/README.md

-             partial            # CO: Component used for shared components layout             # CO: Layouts define general structures for pages shared             # CO: Component used for pages pages               # pages define the navigationable structure of the webapp public              # main configuration for application
+             partial            # CO: Component used for shared components layout             # CO: Layouts define general structures for pages shared             # CO: Component used for pages pages               # pages define the navigation structure of the webapp public              # main configuration for application
     .dockerignore       # configuration file for the docker setup .eslintrc.json      # configuration file for the eslint setup